shreyasminocha/egts/README.md

   PlaintextSelection,
 } from 'electionguard';

-const context = bigIntContext4096();
+// computational context for subsequent encryptions const context = bigIntContext4096();

-const device = new EncryptionDevice(context, 55890250559315, 12345, 45678, 'polling-place');
+// specification of the "device" computing the encryptions const device = new EncryptionDevice(context, 55890250559315, 12345, 45678, 'polling-place');
 let codeSeed = device.cryptoHashElement;

-const manifestObj = {
+// data structures that would normally be downloaded alongside an election definition const manifestObj = {
   election_scope_id: 'hamilton-county-general-election',
   spec_version: '1.0',